rjmeats/MetOfficeArchive/ArchiveDocumentsSpreadsheet/Readme.md

 * International Meteorological Organisations
 * Climate Analysis and Reports

+Top-level collections not covered in the spreadsheet:
+* Forecast Data & Analysis
+* Image and Sound

 Each row in the spreadsheet relates to a particular archive document.
 Fields in the spreadsheet are: